Nathan-Handy/HandyDash/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-HandyDash is intended for quick and easy desktop use, with very little setup.
+To get started using HandyDash in less than 5 minutes.
+Simply:

-1. Download and unzip HandyDash-v1.0.zip
+1. Download and unzip <a href="https://github.com/Nathan-Handy/HandyDash/releases/tag/v1.0">HandyDash-v1.0-win-x64.zip</a>
-2. Run the executable HandyDash.exe
+2. Run HandyDash.exe to load the UI.
 3. Add and edit monitor configurations using the Plus and Cog icons shown.

 That's it!